 "Data" isn't just one simple thing.
 You'll acquire a plethora of skills, tools and programming languages to make you a more effective storyteller.
-Let’s review a few of the possibilities:
+Our topics change each year, but let's review a few of the possibilities:

-With coverage ranging from an hour of introduction to a semester-long deep dive, you'll return to the workplace with sharp new analytical, investigative, and storytelling skills.
+With coverage ranging from an hour of introduction to a program-long deep dive, you'll return to the workplace with sharp new analytical, investigative, and storytelling skills.

 The Lede Program is open to anyone and everyone, with no prior coding experience required.